Ikerbasque: Ikerboost – Basque Science & Technology Observatory

 Ikerbasque launched Ikerboost, the Observatory of Science and Technology, in 2010.
 This includes a battery of socio-economic and bibliometric indicators, both at the regional and state or international levels, which allows a characterization of the Basque scientific community and its quantitative and qualitative comparison with those of other countries.
 Ikerboost publishes annually the Report on Science in Euskadi.

 Euraxess Service Centre

 The Service Centre of the Euraxess network in the Basque Country is managed by Ikerbasque and it offers personalized assistance to the highly qualified professionals (researcher, technologist, etc.) who are willing to work in Euskadi and organizations that planning to hire these professionals.

 Science.eus – Map of Basque Science

 In January 2016, Ikerbasque launched the website www.science.eus, which gathers information on all the scientific infrastructures, research job offers and research groups in the Basque Country.

 BasQ

 The IBM-Euskadi Quantum Computational Center, the research facility built around the quantum computer IBM Quantum System Two purchased by the Basque government is managed by Ikerbasque.
-It will be housed in the Ikerbasque Building that is being completed in San Sebastian.
+It will be housed in the Ikerbasque Building that is being completed in San Sebastián.